• Skip to Content

 A traditional Mayan worry doll handmade by an intern

-Antigua, Guatemala is located in the central highlands of Guatemala.
+Antigua is in the central highlands of Guatemala.
 It is known for its architecture and has been designated as a UNESCO World Heritage Site.
-It is a growing tourist destination known for its chocolate.
-It is also popular for people who want to learn Spanish through immersion.
-The beautiful city is surrounded by three volcanoes, and it is easy to explore other parts of the country from there.
+It is a growing tourist destination known for its chocolate and is also a popular place for people who want to learn Spanish through immersion.
+The beautiful city is surrounded by three volcanoes, and it is easy to explore other parts of the country from Antigua.
+Students will live in a single room with a shared bathroom in a homestay.
+All homestays are located within 10 to 15 minutes of internship sites.
+Homestay families will provide three meals per day, every day except Sunday.

-Program cost: $1,645 includes:
+• Program cost is $1,645 and includes:

 • Housing